In this post I am going to talk about how to track the absolute position and orientation of a wiimote in 3D space.

 If you just see a line of points you have an infinite number of camera pose that can explain your picture.
 To get around that we have to build our own IR LED marker!

-It is easy to build one since all we are doing is making a circuit with four 940nm infrared LEDs (they have them on Prime on Amazon).
+It is easy to build one since all we are doing is making a circuit with four 940nm infrared LEDs.
 We will also need wires, resistors and batteries.
 I used this calculator to figure out what resistors I needed.

 To make the LEDs into a square, I poked them through a piece of cardboard, using a thumbtack to make holes first, and then taped the pins of the LEDs together (I don’t have a soldering iron).
 I only chose square because it was easy but it could be whatever you want.
 The LEDs are diodes which means direction matters so make sure you hook them up in the right order (the longer pin is positive).
 Here is what mine looks like: